probcomp/programmable-vi-pldi-2024/README.md

 ```
 This will fetch versions of `torch` and `jaxlib` _which are compatible with each other_ (because we're benchmarking both `torch` and `jax`-enabled code).

 The versions we've selected we've guaranteed for compatibility, so we recommend attempting to setup your system so that you can run this command successfully.
-If you have a CUDA 11 enabled system, and you ran `poetry install` as above, you should be okay.
+If you have a CUDA 11 enabled system, and you ran `poetry install` as above (or you came from the `docker` setup), you should be okay.

 ### Running the experiments